Sources of International Law

 Reservations, declarations and derogations

-Many states are involved in the process of drafting a treaty, which often includes stark disagreement on the scope and content of the agreement.
-In order to increase the number of signatories and ratifications of a treaty, and hence global order, international law does allow for states to limit the full application of a treaty, or clarify their specific understanding of the legal content.
+Many states are involved in the process of drafting a treaty, which often means that there is strong disagreement about the scope and content of an agreement.
+In order to increase the number of signatories and ratifications of a treaty, international law allows states to limit the full application of a treaty, or clarify their specific understanding of the legal content.
 This is done through reservations, declarations and derogations.